avafinger/OV5640_camera/readme.md

-- Enhanced OV5640 driver (A64) BananaPi M64 / Pine64+ Build with latest longsleep's kernel (included here)
+- OV5640 enhanced driver (A64) BananaPi M64 / Pine64+ Build (included here)

+- If you can't get a working image, try Armbian (http://www.armbian.com/) and look for Pine64 image.

 Steps you should take
 =====================